Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 Full disclosure: I'm the founder of PostEverywhere, so take this with the appropriate grain of salt.
 But I built it specifically because tools like Later and Buffer each solve part of the problem while creating new gaps.

 The pricing gap.
-Later charges by social set and caps posts.
+Later charges by social set and caps posts and AI credits.
 Buffer charges per channel.
-PostEverywhere uses flat pricing: $19/month for 10 social accounts with unlimited scheduled posts.
-No per-channel fees, no post caps.
-The Growth plan is $39/month for 25 accounts, and Pro is $79/month for 40 accounts.
-All plans include a 14-day free trial with no credit card required.
+PostEverywhere uses flat pricing: $19/month for 10 social accounts with unlimited scheduled posts and 50 AI credits.
+No per-channel or per-set fees, no post caps.
+The Growth plan is $39/month for 25 accounts and 500 AI credits, and Pro is $79/month for 40 accounts and 2,000 AI credits.
+All plans include a 7-day free trial — cancel anytime.

 The AI gap.
 Both Later and Buffer bolt on basic AI features with limited credits.
 PostEverywhere includes a full AI content generator that creates platform-optimized captions, an AI image generator for custom visuals, and enough credits on every plan to actually use them as part of your daily workflow — not just as a demo you try once.